sheshadriN/expiring-otp-generator-npm-package/README.md

 ```bash
 npm install expiring-otp-generator
 ```
-Usage

 const otpGenerator = require('expiring-otp-generator');

-// Generate and store an OTP
+* Generate and store an OTP:
+    ```javascript
     const email = 'example@email.com';
     const expiryTime = 60000; // 1 minute in milliseconds
     const otp = otpGenerator.generateAndStoreOTP(6, email, expiryTime);
+    ```

-// Verify the OTP
+* Verify the OTP:
+    ```javascript
     const isVerified = otpGenerator.verifyOTP(otp, email);
     if (isVerified) {
         console.log('OTP verification successful');
     } else {
         console.log('OTP verification failed');
     }
+    ```

-// Start the cleanup interval
+* Start the cleanup interval:
+    ```javascript
     otpGenerator.startCleanupInterval();
+    ```

-API
+## API

-`generateAndStoreOTP(length: number, email: string, expiryTime?: number): string` Generates an OTP of the specified length, associates it with the provided email, and stores it with an optional expiration time.
+* `generateAndStoreOTP(length: number, email: string, expiryTime?: number): string`
+    - Generates an OTP of the specified length, associates it with the provided email, and stores it with an optional expiration time.
 Returns the generated OTP.

-`length:` The length of the OTP.
+        - `length:` The length of the OTP.
-`email:` The email to associate with the generated OTP.
+        - `email:` The email to associate with the generated OTP.
-`expiryTime:` Optional.
+        - `expiryTime:` Optional.
 Expiration time for the OTP in milliseconds.
 Default is 5 minutes.

-`verifyOTP(otp:` string, email: string): boolean `Verifies` the provided OTP for the given email.
+* `verifyOTP(otp: string, email: string): boolean`
+    - Verifies the provided OTP for the given email.
 Returns true if the OTP is valid; otherwise, returns false.

-`otp:` The OTP to verify.
+        - `otp:` The OTP to verify.
-`email:` The email associated with the OTP.
+        - `email:` The email associated with the OTP.

-`startCleanupInterval()`: void
+* `startCleanupInterval(): void`
-`Starts` an automatic cleanup interval to remove expired OTPs.
+    - Starts an automatic cleanup interval to remove expired OTPs.
 The cleanup interval runs every 60 seconds by default.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Acknowledgments
+## Acknowledgments

 This module is inspired by the need for a simple and efficient expiring OTP solution.
 Special thanks to the Node.js community for their valuable contributions and feedback.

-Make sure to replace the placeholder details with the appropriate information for your module.
-Add any additional sections or details based on the features and usage of your npm module.